vSphere with Tanzu Leveraging NSX ALB-Part-1: Avi Controller Deployment & Configuration

 Scroll down on the same page to enter NTP details.
 Hit Next to continue.

-Select VMware as Orchestrator.
+Select VMware as the orchestrator.

 Select the Datacenter where Avi Service Engines will be deployed.

 For Service Engine management IP addresses, I prefer static IPs.
-You can select DHCP if you have a DHCP server running on your Management Network.
+You can select DHCP if you have a DHCP server running on your management network.

-Select No for multiple tenants support.
+Select No for multi-tenancy.

 And that’s it for the initial configuration.
 You will be redirected to the Applications Dashboard page.